This article explains whether you should train with power data, a heart rate monitor, or both at once to improve your performance effectively.

 I asked myself the same question before I invested in these devices.
 After reading dozens of articles, having discussions with pro cyclists, and doing some training, I summarized everything I learned in this article.

-The difference between a power meter and a heart rate monitor is that the power meter will provide you with objective, instantaneous data of your effort.
-Heart rate monitors measure heart rate, a lagging indicator of our body’s response to a given effort and can be influenced by other factors like your fatigue.
+The difference between a power meter and a heart rate monitor is that the power meter will provide you with objective, instantaneous data about your effort.
+Heart rate monitors measure heart rate, a lagging indicator of our body’s response to a given effort, and can be influenced by other factors like your fatigue.
 So, the best practice is to use them both at once.

 Let me explain why below.